Message from the Chair

 - Power Systems and Smart Grid

-In 2017-18, department faculty led 85 new research grants totaling about $12.3 million, and supported research expenditures of about $9 million, providing many funded research positions for graduate and undergraduate students.
+In 2018-19, department faculty led new research grants totaling about $8 million, providing research positions for graduate and undergraduate students.
 Our faculty and students have access to world-class facilities in nanofabrication, microscopy, imaging, robotics, and transportation systems.

 Thank you for visiting.
 We hope that you will keep ECE@UCR in your future plans.